Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments

 \subsection{Numerical method and sampling of initial conditions}

-We wish to study the Bohmian particle dynamics in the EPR--Bell experiment Using the wave functions derived above, we can fully determine the Bohmian particle dynamics.
-The numerical integration is straightforward.
-Our procedure consists in solving the equations of motion for a given number of initial conditions and then plot the resulting trajectories.\\ In order for the Bohmian trajectories to agree with the statistical predictions of quantum mechanics, we must ensure that the initial conditions are distributed according to the modulus-squared of the wave function.
-Doing so enforces quantum equilibrium and thus consistency with quantum mechanical statistics.
+We analyze the Bohmian particle dynamics associated with the EPR-Bell configuration defined above.
+The wave functions fully determine the trajectory dynamics through the guidance equation, yielding a well-defined mapping from initial conditions to particle trajectories.
+Numerically, this mapping is obtained by integrating the equations of motion for an ensemble of initial conditions and examining the resulting trajectories.

+In order for the Bohmian dynamics to agree with the statistical predictions of quantum mechanics, the initial conditions must be distributed according to the modulus-squared of the wave function.
+This condition enforces quantum equilibrium and ensures consistency with quantum mechanical statistics.
 The equations of motion are coupled first-order differential equations.
 We use a finite-difference scheme to integrate the dynamics.
 For sampling the initial conditions, we use the inversion method for the cumulative distribution function associated with the modulus-squared of the initial wave function.

-This rigorous method consists of inverting the cumulative function associated with the distribution $f$ from which we wish to draw our random variable (here the modulus-squared of the initial wave function).
-We then apply this inverse function to a uniformly distributed random variable over $(0,1)$, which yields a new random variable distributed according to $f$.\\ For a distribution $f$, we define the associated cumulative function
+We employ the inversion method for sampling from the modulus-squared distribution of the initial wave function.
+This method consists in applying the inverse cumulative distribution function associated with a probability density $f$ to a uniformly distributed random variable on $(0,1)$.